-Indemnity

-Developers agree to indemnify and save harmless the Issuer and any of its respective employees or agents from and against all claims, demands, obligations, losses, liabilities, costs, debts and expenses, including reasonable legal fees and any claim of infringement of third-party intellectual property rights, that the Issuer or any of the Issuer’s employees or agents may sustain, incur, suffer or be put to at any time, either before or after these Terms end (each a “Loss”) to the extent the Loss is directly or indirectly caused or contributed to by any act or omission by the Developer or by any of the Developer’s agents, employees, officers, directors or subcontractors in connection with these Terms.

 General

-The Terms will not in any way make a Developer an employee, agent or independent contractor of the Issuer.
+The Process Terms will not in any way make a Developer an employee, agent or independent contractor of the Issuer.

-If any term or provision of the Terms is invalid, illegal or unenforceable, all other terms and provisions will nonetheless remain in full force and effect.
+If any term or provision of the Process Terms is invalid, illegal or unenforceable, all other terms and provisions will nonetheless remain in full force and effect.

-The Issuer has no further obligations or commitments to any Developer beyond those stated in the Terms.
+The Issuer has no further obligations or commitments to any Developer beyond those stated in the Process Terms.

-Developers agree that the Terms are governed by and will be construed in accordance with the laws applicable in British Columbia.
+Developers agree that the Process Terms are governed by and will be construed in accordance with the laws applicable in British Columbia.

-Developers agree that any action at law or in equity in any way arising out of or in connection with these Terms and/or in any way associated with the use of the BC Developer’s Exchange will be resolved by arbitration under the Arbitration Act (British Columbia) and that the place of arbitration will be Victoria, British Columbia.

 Acceptance

-To indicate acceptance of the Terms, the Developer will complete the information in A, B and C below and submit the Accepted Terms, in full, with the applicable Proposal.
+To indicate acceptance of the Process Terms, the Developer will complete the information in A, B and C below and submit the Accepted Terms, in full, with the applicable Proposal.

 A. Legal Name of Developer (person or entity):